bibinpmichael/CSS_Table_Component/README.md

 - Alternating row background colors to improve readability
 - Fixed table header when scrolling

+## Live Preview

+You can visit the site at https://css-table-component.netlify.app/

 ## Usage

 To use this table component in your project: